DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-3-patch-2/content.md

 > [!IMPORTANT]
 > **This update is still a work-in-progress.** This article is being used to test new features - some things might not render as expected, including new video tags that are coming in this update.
 > If something does not seem right with this article, and you are on version Beta-3-Patch-1, this is probably normal.
 However, if you aren't... plz update thank you :3
+> **Edit (9:46PM CET):** This update is currently being finalized.
+I will update this article with an update link, and a complete list of changes shortly.

 ## 🔧 What's Being Fixed